awsbpfeiff/Systems-Manager-Labs/lab_8_maintenancewindow.md

 1. Select **Step 1 - Output** and review the output.

 1. Select **Step 2 - Output** and review the output.
    -  This shows that the steps for the Windows Platform were skipped.
 This is a multi-platform document and checks the Operating System platform type before executing any tasks.
-Platform information is metadata collected by Systems Manager one an instance is registered as a Managed Instance.
+Platform information is metadata collected by Systems Manager when an instance is registered as a Managed Instance.

 ### Checking Patch Compliance